hemisemidemipresent/cyberquincy/parser/README.md

 <a name="parsing-breakdown"></a>
 ### Parsing Breakdown
 You must call `CommandParser.parse()` with arguments `args, Parser1, Parser2, ...
 ParserN` (You should probably have at least one parser in the list although technically you could have 0 and be looking for a command invocation with no arguments).
-A parser is meant to interpret a single user argument, where the arguments are space-separated tokens entered by the user following the `q!<command>`.
+Each parser interprets a single user argument, where an argument is a space-separate token that comes after `q!<command>`.
+For example the arguments in `q!2mp sun-avatar end_of_the_road` are `sun-avatar` and `end_of_the_road`.

 There are two classes of Parsers: Concrete Parsers and Abstract Parsers.

 <a name="concrete-parsers">